trbauer/cls/README.md

-# CLScript - *cls*
+# CL Script - *cls* on Unix *cls64.exe* or *cls32.exe* on Windows
-## An OpenCL Scripting Language for Testing, Profiling, Debugging, and Other Purposes.
+## An OpenCL Scripting Language for Testing, Profiling, Debugging, and More

-OpenCL programs require considerable boilderplate host-side source code to compile (or load), setup arguments, and dispatch a kernel.
-CLScript enables one to specify this setup via a compact syntax.
+OpenCL programs require considerable boilerplate host-side source code to: load source; compile it; check and print errors; allocate and initialize buffers and images (surfaces) from constants, file, random data, or other source; bind those arguments to a kernel instance, and then dispatch kernels on a command queue.
+In addition, more boilerplate code is required depending on the specific task beit: timing, debugging (printing intermediate data), saving or printing output, or refereeing output with reference values.
+CL Script realizes many of these common tasks in a terse syntax.
+Many typical uses result in "one-liners" that can be passed via command line (c.f. the `-e` option).
+More complex scripts can be passed via a file containing a sequence of commands on separate lines.

+## Applications
+Some practical applications for CL Script include the following and are illustrated in more detail in further sections.

+* Compiling and running a graph of kernels and observing the output buffer data or various statistics on the time each took to run.
+* Compiling two different implementations of the same algorithm in different kernel sequences and diffing results for some input.
+* Compiling the same kernel on different devices and observing output or performance differences.
+* Observing the effect of different workgroup sizes on performance.
+* The ability to dump compiled binaries (`-B`) as well as listing device properties (`-l` and `-l -v`).

+## Integrated Command Line Help System
+CL Script has a powerful integrated help system.
+Use `-h` on the command line to get started.
+The syntax is accessible via -h=syn* (use -h to get started).

+## File Structure
-A CLScript program consists of a sequence of CLScript commands such as *dispatches* (kernel enqueues), buffer *diff*ing (verification), buffer *print*ing and other such commands.
+A CL Script program consists of a sequence of CL Script statements.
+Statements by definitions (let expressions), commands such as *dispatches* (kernel enqueues), buffer *diff*ing (verification), buffer *print*ing and other such commands.

-## CLScript Commands
-CLScript has a powerful integrated help system.
-Use `-h=syntax` on the command line to list the formal syntax, but some of that will be repeated here.

 ### Dispatch Command
-A dispatch command is the most important command.
+A dispatch command represents a kernel ND Range enqueue on a command queue.
 It captures specification of the OpenCL device, context, and command-queue creation, buffer and image creation and initialization, program and kernel compilation as well as argument specifiction and finally dispatch.

 #### Example: demo.cl
 ```OpenCL